 The freedom of art, which the IKG advocates, has always been the measure of democratic freedom.
 Human dignity, culture, an open society and democracy are closely linked.
 The confiscation of entire collections, the blocking of the Internet, the suppression of free, even artistic, creativity are symptoms of barbaric narrow-mindedness, with the fear of humane potential breathing down their necks.

 Today, when many of the brave demonstrators wear the confiscated painting EVA by Chaim Sutin on their T-shirts, art becomes visible as a persistent analogy to freedom: in art, the possibility of self-realization crystallizes into form.
 The Belarusians can no longer be deceived and intimidated.

 The IKG supports the democracy movement in Belarus and the demand for the resignation of Alexander Lukashenka.
 We condemn the violence and the suppression of human rights and appeal to those in power to recognize the signs of the times, to end the repression and to finally make free, fair and transparent elections in Belarus possible.

 For the IKG: Dr. Dorothée Bauerle-Willert, President

-Video of the filmmaker Jurij Chaschtschewatski to Klaus Staeck
+Video from the film maker Jurij Chaschtschewatski to Klaus Steak

 Due to the Corona Pandemic, the annual meeting planned for this year in Brno, Czech Republic, is postponed to 2021.
 (Organisation: Ina Bierstedt, Terezie Petišková).